 Tyler De Block is a Senior Texture Artist currently working at Ubisoft Toronto.
-Since 2004 he's worked as a 3D Environment Artist, Character Artist or Texture Artist for companies like: THQ and Insomniac Games.
+Since 2004 he’s worked as a 3D Environment Artist, Character Artist or Texture Artist for companies like THQ and Insomniac Games.

-We interviewed Tyler so you could get an idea of what it's like working in the game industry.
-Tyler has traveled back and forth between Canada and the U.S. throughout his career, and is offering up the good, the bad and the ugly.
+We interviewed Tyler so you could get an idea of what it’s like working in the game industry.
+Tyler has traveled back and forth between Canada and the U.S. throughout his career and is offering up the good, the bad and the ugly.

 A: How I got into the industry was probably mostly due to a mix of things.
-Either being in the right place at the right time, also knowing the right things at the right times, and also knowing the right people which is always going to be beneficial for any job or company you are trying to get into; whether it is being a 3D artist or not.
+Either being in the right place at the right time, also knowing the right things at the right times, and also knowing the right people which are always going to be beneficial for any job or company you are trying to get into; whether it is being a 3D artist or not.

 My story of how I got into this industry started when I when I was going to College for 3D animation.
 As we were about to finish our program, a few studios were actually getting the invite from the college to interview all the students in my class, Ubisoft being one of them; actually at the time Ubisoft was looking to grow their Montreal studio dramatically which made it a great time to be in the job market.